timelessnesses/l4d2-fmsa/README.md

 `go install` and `go build main.go`
 (Note: this program requires you to install ActiveState' Tk and Tcl.
 If you are using Windows x64 Operating System those zipped files should be ready for you.)

+## Note

+this is still a windows only project.